donkeyrat/AnimalKingdom/README.md

  - Improved the Greater Dragon's fire breath effects.
  - Improved the Greater Dragon's burning effects.
  - Fixed the Greater Dragon not being able to be unlocked.
+ - Fixed the Greater Dragon having a limited unlock distance.
  - Raised the Plague Bearer's neck.
  - Renamed the Nuckevalee to Nuckelavee.
+ - Renamed the Keleken to Kelenken.

 ## Credits